Container Orchestration

 Built-in User Management Secrets

-• The following example shows what user management secrets need to look like and how they can be generated.
+• The following example shows what the Secrets for the built-in user management need to look like and how they can be generated.
 The example assumes that the secretRefs are not changed .
-Each secret data entry holds a description of how to generate it or find the right value.
+Each Secret data entry holds a description of how to generate it or find the right value.

 • latest